 On the other hand, three minutes can definitely feel a bit more intense and sexy if you want to give them an ever-so-small sampling of what's to come without getting too hot and heavy.

-Personally, I find anywhere between four and ten minutes to be a a good amount of time if you don't have any intention of letting things get more intimate later on.
-It's just enough time to get into a rhythm and fan the flames while still calling it quits before tearing each others clothes off.
-Plus, let's be real — any longer than ten minutes, and dry mouth and jaw stiffness can start to make things a little less sexy, tbh.
+Personally, I find anywhere between four and 10 minutes to be a good amount of time if you don't have any intention of letting things get more intimate later on.
+It's just enough time to get into a rhythm and fan the flames while still calling it quits before tearing each other's clothes off.
+Plus, let's be real — any longer than 10 minutes, and dry mouth and jaw stiffness can start to make things a little less sexy, TBH.

 15 To 20 Minutes